This wild theory about Jordan Peele’s ‘Nope’ will make you reconsider the whole movie

 So, what does any of this have to do with Balloon Boy—the subject of a largely forgotten hoax from 2009, in which a man pretended his six-year old son was trapped alone in a UFO-shaped balloon for many hours as the whole world watched?
 Let’s get into it!

 Anyone who has seen a Jordan Peele movie knows Peele wouldn’t just randomly name Kaluuya’s character “O.J.”
 It’s such a conspicuous name for a Black man in Hollywood at any point after the mid-’90s (or even back then) that a minor character in Nope is shocked to hear it.
-When O.J.’s sister, Emerald (whose name, it’s worth noting, recalls both the color of money and of little green men) yells out, “Run, O.J.!” at multiple points during the film, it might bring to mind the idea of that other O.J. running from authorities.
+When O.J.’s sister, Emerald (whose name, it’s worth noting, recalls both the color of money and of little green men) yells out, “Run, O.J.!” at multiple points during the film, it might bring to mind O.J.
+Simpson either running on a football field as one kind of spectacle, or running from authorities as another.

-When O.J.
-Simpson fled in a white Bronco (a type of horse!) after allegedly murdering his wife and her lover in 1994, the whole world watched.
+When that O.J. fled in a white Bronco (a type of horse!) after allegedly murdering his wife and her lover in 1994, the whole world watched.
 If you were alive and anywhere near a TV that day, you watched O.J. run for hours.
 You might have even ordered pizza.

 It was a private tragedy that became maximally public live entertainment.
 Would O.J. turn himself in?
 Would he kill himself?
 How would it all end?
 Nobody could look away—or stop broadcasting—for fear of not finding out in real time.